leonardoalt/cav_2022_artifact/README.md

 $ docker build -f Dockerfile-solcmc . --rm -t leoalt/cav
 ```

+# Available Commands

+There are two available scripts to run the smart contract analysis with different
+solvers:

+- `./docker_solcmc <contract_dir> <contract_file.sol> <ContractName> <timeout
+  in seconds> <solver command> <solver arguments>` can be used to run one
+  solver on one benchmark, and is the easiest way to test the tool against any
+  smart contract.
+Please see section Smoke Test below for an example.
+- `./docker_solcmc_all_solvers <contract_dir> <contract_file.sol>
+  <ContractName> <timeout in seconds>` runs every solver and different
+  configuration on the selected benchmark.
+Please see section `Bigger Smoke
+  Test` below for an example.
+This script is also used on the experiments from
+  the paper.

 # Machine Specification

 The machine used for all runs described in this document is a laptop with